yamand16/Sketch-Recognition/README.md

 ## Cite

-For detail about sketch classification experiment, check [our paper.](https://ieeexplore.ieee.org/abstract/document/8404417)
+For details about sketch classification experiments, please check [our paper.](https://ieeexplore.ieee.org/abstract/document/8404417)

 For citation: